SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

 ### Option 2: Use the Kyma console to create a DNS Provider

 In the Kyma console, select the  `conference-registration` namespace.
 Then, go to `Configuration` -> `DNS Providers` and enter the following values.
-Use your domain instead of `app.your-domain.com`.
+Select your namespace and for `Secret Name` select the Secret that you created in the previous step.
+For `Include Domains` use your domain instead of `app.your-domain.com`.
+Then, click `Create`.

 ![create a DNS Provider](../assets/setup-step-7/5.png)